JackBilbo/lxn-dg808s/README.md

 # lxn-dg808s
 Replacement mod for the Touching Cloud DG808s Nav computer

+<h2>New from last version</h2>

+- detailed unit settings: instead of only metric/imperial you can now select your units of measurement for every category.
+You can have distance in statute miles, speed in knots and altitude in meters all at the same time - and your gliders perfomance measured in rabbit ear rotations per square ounce.
+- even more unit confusion: For any individual data field you can force metric or imperial measurement regardless of global settings.
+So you can fly all metric and still have one data field reading the altitude in feet to compare with map readings or multiplayer messages.
+- "readability mode": Less, but way bigger datafields and some more font-sizing to make the display easier on the eyes.
+I call it my "VR mode", btw.
+Far from perfect or finished.
+- Task page rework.
+Better readability on waypoint data.
+Waypoints only show distance and arrival height by default and can be clicked to see detail data.
+If your estimated arrival height is out of Min/Max range or your estimated arrival height AGL is negative you'll get a red warning.
+- Config-Option "Bugs" can be used to adjust altitude estimation.

 <h2>Installation:</h2>
 Simply drop the included folder "touchingcloud-aircraft-dg808s-lxn" into your community folder.
 No need to change anything in your existing installation.
 To uninstall delete the folder and you're "back to normal".